Sunday, 27 June 2010

 Draw a line under it ...

-One morning, waking suddenly after another vivid dream, I looked out of the window to see this column of light.
-It didn't last for long and then the fog rolled in with the dawn chorus increasing in brilliance.
+One morning, I awoke suddenly from another vivid dream and looked out of the window to witness a column of light.
+It was fleeting, vanishing quickly as the fog rolled in, while the dawn chorus swelled, growing ever more brilliant.

 The Dawn has a lot to offer ...